He1mont/CapitalOne-Carbon-Impact/backend/prisma/README.md

 - using port `127.0.0.1:3306`

-- create user with privileges to edit the SQL database the username and password will be needed fpr the `DATABASE-URL`
+- create user with privileges to edit the SQL database the username and password will be needed for the `DATABASE-URL`

 - create a `.env` file

 - add this line to the file `DATABASE_URL="mysql://username:password@127.0.0.1:3306/databaseName"`

+- in your terminal do `npx prisma db push` to get all the tables created

+- if you made changes to the schema have to create a migrations using the command `npx prisma migrate dev --name comment on the chnage`

+- to see the database in a web browser use command `npx prisma studio`

 ## Managing the database